AlessioCappello2/TweetSentimentAnalysis/README.md

 # Tweet Sentiment Analysis
 Tiny application that allows you to retrieve tweets about a specific topic to see how people are feeling about it.
+A RoBERTa model finetuned on tweets is employed to perform sentiment analysis.

 ## Dependencies
 The application is based on open source packages to retrieve tweets, preprocess them and output the sentiment.
 It works, but you never know due to X (formerly Twitter) policies and unofficial API instability. 😔